+During 2021/2022, the Council had two interim Chief Executives and appointed a permanent Chief Executive in October 2021.
 The Chief Executive is responsible for the overall corporate and operational management of the Council.
-These responsibilities have been considered within the context of this Statement and the Chief Executive can confirm that proper arrangements have been put in place for the overall operation and management of the Council.
+The Chief Executive has considered these responsibilities within the context of this Statement, and can confirm that the Council has proper arrangements in place for the overall operation and management of the Council.
+The Chief Executive has no significant concerns to report.